shahraizali/awesome-django/README.md

 * [django-adminactions](https://github.com/saxix/django-adminactions/) - Collection of useful actions to use with django.contrib.admin.ModelAdmin and/or django.contrib.admin.AdminSite
 * [django-autoadmin](https://github.com/rosarior/django-autoadmin/) - Automatic admin users for Django projects.
 * [django-braces](https://github.com/brack3t/django-braces/) - Reusable, generic mixins for Django.
+* [django-calendarium](https://github.com/bitmazk/django-calendarium/) - A reusable app to manage and display a calendar in your templates.
 * [django-changuito](https://github.com/angvp/django-changuito/) - A cart app for your django site, an updated fork of django-cart
 * [django-extensions](https://github.com/django-extensions/django-extensions/) - This is a repository for collecting global custom management extensions for the Django Framework.
 * [django-filter](https://github.com/alex/django-filter/) - A generic system for filtering Django QuerySets based on user selections.